MaximeTAlgosup/AfterWords/documents/functional/functionalSpecifications.md

 - [Mourners](#3145-mourners-section)
 - [Profile](#3146-profile-section)

-Those can be access via links or on the following section of the document.
+Those can be accessed via links or in the following section of the document.

 ---